EURO VISION (2018)

 In his usual sarcastic manner, the artist transforms the yacht into a Viking ship.
 As a contemporary trademark of wealth, luxury and abundance, a yacht highlights the growing gap between rich and poor for the EU citizens.
 In an earlier period the Vikings placed their shields along the outside of the ship as protection.
 A colourful phenomenon demonstrating their identity to impress friend and foe, as well as having a practical purpose to protect the crew against incoming spears and arrows.
 Herck replaces the Viking shields by 28 contemporary lifebuoys, with traditional woodcraft shields placed inside.

 Whereas the Viking shield formed a powerful protection symbol, the lifebuoy, launched by Tom as a 21st century protection symbol, provides help in times of despair.
-The buoy forms a clear reference to the current European refugee problem.
 Its modern plastic production brings a conceptual contrast between old and new, characteristic of the work of the artist and a metaphor for the old and new Europe.
 On the shields a coat of arms of every country of the EU is painted by hand.